Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission: A class of semi-parametric structural equation models

 \subsection{Identifiability}

 Identifiability results for latent class models under conditional independence are by now well established.
 Recent results by \cite{Allman} can handle several extended latent class models where certain subsets of the observable variables may be associated conditionally to the latent.
-Though, to our knowledge, no results are available to determine whether a general DAG with an arbitrary number of latent variables is identifiable, the numerical method described by \cite{Forc08} can be used to determine whether a given model is locally identifiable with very high probability everywhere in the parameter space; this approach was used in the application.
-Essentially, the methods samples points from the parameter space and checks whether the jacobian matrix obtained by differentiating the log-linear parameters of the saturated model for the joint distribution of the observable variables with respect to the actual parameters of the model is well away from being singular.
+However, to our knowledge, no results are available to determine whether a general DAG with an arbitrary number of latent variables is identifiable under a specified set of modeling restrictions.
+For this reason, in the application we have used the numerical method described by \cite{Forc08} which can detect, with probability arbitrarily close to 1, whether a given model is locally identifiable everywhere in the parameter space.
+Essentially, the method consists in sampling a sufficiently large number of points from the parameter space and computes the jacobian matrix obtained by differentiating the log-linear parameters of the saturated model for the joint distribution of the observable variables with respect to the actual parameters of the model.
+If, in a reasonably large sample, the inverse condition number never goes below, say, $10^{-10}$, we can be highly confident that the model is locally identified almost everywhere in the parameter space.

 Typical modeling restrictions that might be used to achieve identifiability are assumptions of additivity within a given link function, like, for example, a multivariate logistic function.
 Continuous covariates may be included as exogenous variables; these are the variables determined outside the system so that there is no equation that describes their behavior.
 Clearly, when continuous covariates are available, a linear regression model within the assumed link function must be used.